tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementor's note: the most straightforward way to implement the PSK/cipher suite matching requirements is to negotiate the cipher suite first and then exclude any incompatible PSKs.
+Any unknown PSKs (e.g., they are not in the PSK database or are encrypted with an unknown key) SHOULD simply be ignored.
+If no acceptable PSKs are found, the server SHOULD perform a non-PSK handshake if possible.

 Prior to accepting PSK key establishment, the server MUST validate the corresponding binder value (see {{psk-binder}} below).
 If this value is